OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This example uses only CSS3 properties, avoiding any JavaScript.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect involves a card that expands to reveal more content when hovered over.
+We'll use pure CSS to achieve this elegant animation.

-**Description of the Styling:**
+## Description of the Styling

-The styling relies primarily on the `height` property and transitions.
-The card starts with a smaller height, only showing a title and a small portion of the content.
-On hover, the `height` transitions smoothly to a larger value, revealing the full content.
-We also use `overflow: hidden` initially to hide the extra content and a subtle box-shadow to enhance the card's appearance.
+The styling uses a combination of CSS transitions, transforms, and the `:hover` pseudo-class.
+The card starts in a collapsed state.
+On hover, the card expands smoothly, revealing hidden content.
+We'll use a simple box-shadow to add some depth and visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>